globus-gladier/gladier-client-template/README.md

     Run started with ID: 6fa0969a-2778-4f7f-95d5-d365e89aca32                                                               https://app.globus.org/runs/6fa0969a-2778-4f7f-95d5-d365e89aca32

 Running the client again will not register a new flow with the globus service but will generate a new run instance.

+### Best Practices:
+The `SimpleTool` and its driving function `simple_function` are separated into a `tools` folder in a single file.
+We advise to create one python file per "action" in the flows.
+This makes development and debugging and tracing errors much simpler.

+The `example_client.py` itself also is separated from the other clients in the folder and only contain one `GladierBaseClient`.
+This prevents instances being created with the 'wrong' flow definition or common mistakes on 'what is running'.

 ## Creating a flow with Transfer